 1. It can distract from your story

 Dialect that’s hard on the eyes can pull your reader out of your story and make it difficult for them to keep up with what’s happening.
-Many writers have a temptation to spell out their characters’ accents phonetically.
-While it might make sense to your ear as you’re writing it, when a reader sees your phonetic dialect sprawled across the page it can feel as though they’ve been suddenly saddled with a whole new language!
+Many writers have a temptation to use phonetic spellings or nonstandard spellings to convey a character’s accent.
+While it might make sense to your ear as you’re writing it, when a reader sees your phonetic dialect sprawled across the page it can feel as though they’ve been suddenly saddled with a foreign language!

-For example, in the famous gothic novel Wuthering Heights, Emily Brontë attempts to create a strong Yorkshire accent on the page with her character Joseph who says, “There’s nobbut t’ missis; and shoo’ll not oppen ’t an ye mak’ yer flaysome dins till neeght.” (“There’s nobody but the missus, and she’ll not open if you make your fearsome din the whole night.”)
+For example, in the famous gothic novel Wuthering Heights, Emily Brontë attempts to create a strong Yorkshire accent on the page with her character Joseph who says, “There’s nobbut t’ missis; and shoo’ll not oppen ‘t an ye mak’ yer flaysome dins till neeght.” (“There’s nobody but the missus, and she’ll not open if you make your fearsome din the whole night.”)
 To our modern eyes, that’s barely intelligible.
-Instead, choose just one or two regional words and one or two variations in vowels or consonants to distinguish your character’s way of speaking.
+Instead of relying on phonetic spelling, choose just one or two regional words and one or two variations in vowels or consonants to distinguish your character’s way of speaking.

 2. It can feel inauthentic